fhinkel/InteractiveShell/Readme.md

 This gives you an (unsecured!)
 Macaulay2 terminal emulator at [http://localhost:8002](http://localhost:8002).
 That means users can access and modify your private data through Macaulay2's `get` command.
 Make sure you do not allow web access to your machine to other users on the same network, i.e., make sure your laptop's firewall is on.
+The port may be different, check the console output where you started the server for `Server runnign on [port]`.

 ### Scaling Up (Advanced)